 Asian chicken salad with cabbage is pretty easy to make, and you can make the dressing in advance if you like.

 Before I got sick I had defrosted a chicken thigh that I had to use up, so I just seasoned that with ginger, garlic, a bit of soy sauce, and some sriracha.
-Then all I had to do was pop it in the oven for an hour.
+Then all I had to do was pop it in the oven.
 Easy!
 The recipe would also work just fine with leftover rotisserie chicken, or even some leftover Chinese pork.

-If you don’t want meat, you could add cold noodles, ramen noodles, slivered almonds, or extra veggies.
+If you don’t want meat, you could add crispy Chinese noodles, hard boiled egg, or extra veggies.